carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 2. **Normality**: The error terms (residuals) are normally distributed
 3. **Homoscedasticity**: The variance of the error terms is constant over all X values (homoscedasticity)
 4. **Independence**: The error terms are independent
-5. **Limited multicollinearity**: This assumption applies to multivariate regression models but is not relevant in univariate regression since there is only one predictor variable.
+5. **Limited multicollinearity among predictors**: This assumption applies to multivariate regression models but is not relevant in univariate regression since there is only one predictor variable.
 Multicollinearity refers to the presence of high correlation or linear dependence among the predictor variables in a regression model.
 It indicates that there is a strong linear relationship between two or more predictor variables.
 Multicollinearity can make it challenging to isolate the individual effects of predictors and can lead to unstable and unreliable coefficient estimates.
 It primarily focuses on the relationships among the predictors themselves.

 #### Testing procedure
 The procedure for testing whether predictor(s) have a statistically significant effect on a target variable in a regression model typically involves the following steps: